paritytech/cumulus/README.md

 **Preliminaries:** you need to have yarn and node installed

+Inside the parent directory of this repo, execute the following commands:
 ```bash
 # We need to build it from source.
 The one from the yarn registry does not work with our code.
 git clone https://github.com/paritytech/polkadot-launch